im100rya/apps/readme.txt

 Plugin highlights:

-* Custom post type for creating and managing popup content.
+* Custom post type for creating and managing pop-up content.
 * Works with shortcodes and dynamic form plugins.
 * Trigger shortcode for buttons/links with custom labels and classes.
 * Optional auto-open per popup.